LiuGangKingston/Nestable-coordinate-system-for-TikZ-circuits/README.md

 # Nestable-coordinate-system-for-TikZ-circuits
-More spaces can be easily allocated at any point in the new coordinate system for other circuits to nest and connected to without changing the original circuit logic.
+More spaces can be easily allocated at any position in the current circuit to allow other circuits to nest inside and be connected to it, without damaging the original circuit logic.

          Gang Liu (gl.cell@outlook, http://orcid.org/0000-0003-1575-9290)
               and